Top 4 Family Friendly Hikes in the Smoky Mountains

 1. Porters Creek Trail

 Porters Creek Trail makes the list of best family friendly hikes for two main reasons.
-First of all, the hike itself is not extremely difficult, which makes it easier for children.
+First of all, it is a fairly easy Smoky Mountain hike, which makes it easier for children.
 The roundtrip of this hike is only four miles, and is relatively flat compared to some of the other hikes in the Smoky Mountains.
 The other reason this is a great family hike is due to all the different things to see along the way, which makes it easier for children to stay engaged and entertained.
 On this short hike, you will see an old cemetery, a historic farm site, beautiful flowers, and even a waterfall!
 This trail is perfect for all times of the year, but is especially nice in the spring.
 During this time of year, one of the sections of the hike is covered with white wildflowers, which will be a great sight that every member of the family will enjoy!

 2. Gatlinburg Trail